To apply for admission into a graduate program, applicants are required to submit the following to the Admissions Office:

 Admissions Standards and Criteria

-Applicants who meet the following minimum criteria are eligible for consideration for admission:
+Applicants who meet the following minimum criteria are eligible for consideration for regular admission status:

 - A 2.8 average or better on a 4.0 scale from an accredited four-year institution